AmphibiaWeb/amphibian-disease-tracker/Creating a New Project.md

 Once you've met those criteria, you can create a project at any time.
 Until you do, clicking on the badge by your name in Administration, or clicking the unrestriction button that is first in the admin panel.

 # Creating a Project

-First, visit [https://amphibiandisease.org/admin](https://amphibiandisease.org/admin) to log in or create a user.

-From there, you'll be confronted with this page:
+Once you've logged in, you'll be confronted with this page:

-PAGE SCREENSHOT
+![Administration Dashboard][admin_page]

+If you don't see "Create Project", see ["Verifying your User" above](#getting-your-user-unrestricted).

 Click "Create Project", and you'll get the project creator page.

+![Project creation page][projects_creation_page]

 Fields with a red underline are invalid (or empty and mandatory) entries.

-TODO
+In the notes area, you're welcome to use [Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+The rendering uses the [marked library](https://github.com/chjj/marked) via [the Polymer element](https://elements.polymer-project.org/elements/marked-element), which fully supports Github-Flavored Markdown.

 ## Without Data

 After the "Build Map" option and map interface, find the checkbox that says "My project already has data", and uncheck it.

 If you leave this button checked, the system will not let you save the project until you've uploaded a dataset.

+TODO MAPS

+![Map Building][map_building]

 ## With Data